Three U.S. service members, one contractor killed in Afghanistan

-WASHINGTON (Reuters) - Three U.S. service members and a contractor were killed in Afghanistan by an improvised explosive device on Monday, the NATO-led Resolute Support mission said in a statement.
+WASHINGTON (Reuters) - Three U.S. service members and an American contractor were killed in Afghanistan by an improvised explosive device on Monday, the NATO-led Resolute Support mission said in a statement.

-The latest deaths brings the number of U.S. service members’ deaths in Afghanistan to seven in 2019, and a total of 68 U.S. military deaths since January 2015, according to U.S. government and NATO reports.
+The latest deaths bring the number of U.S. service member deaths in Afghanistan to seven in 2019, and a total of 68 U.S. military deaths since January 2015, according to U.S. government and NATO reports.

+The death toll is one of the deadliest recent attacks against U.S. personnel.
+In November, a roadside bomb blast killed three U.S. service members near the central Afghan city of Ghazni.

 Last month two U.S. service members were killed in Afghanistan while conducting an operation.